-There's a growing interest among the local community members to find a solution that is both compromising and positive for all users.
-A 2015 survey showed that 83% wanted setbacks, and a 2021 survey indicated an increase to 90%.
-This was sent by the Cooper Landing Safe Trails Committee to every landowner, post office box holder, and many businesses in Cooper Landing, with a total of 420 recipients, resulting in a 35% return rate.
+There's a growing interest by the local community members to find a solution that is both compromising and positive for all users.
+The Cooper Landing Community Safe Trails Committee is merely a reflection of what the residents are asking for and reflecting those desires.
+A 2021 survey sent to every landowner, post office box holder and many businesses in Cooper Landing (total 420) had a 35% return rate.
 The results were overwhelmingly supportive of creating trap setbacks close to highly used public areas.
-An average of 90% with a standard deviation of +/-8, thought that it is necessary and appropriate to have areas where families can ski, skijor, hike, snowshoe, snowmachine, and enjoy winter recreation safely from the possibility of dogs or humans getting injured by a trap.
+An average of 90% with a standard deviation of+/-8, thought that it is necessary and appropriate to have areas where families can ski, skijor, hike, snowshoe, snowmachine and enjoy winter recreation safe from the possibility of dogs or humans getting injured by a trap.
+This is a 7% increase from a survey done in 2015 of supporters.
 There were many comments on the survey that indicated a half mile or mile setback would be better; we thought that excessive and are more interested in protecting core areas near trails that have a more concentrated public use.
-The Cooper Landing Community Safe Trails Committee is a reflection of what the residents are asking for and a representation of their desires.

-With respect to the subsistence trappers, our goal was to limit our request to only areas highly used by the public realizing there is still a vast backcountry for trappers to use.
+With respect to the Federal Subsistence trappers, our goal was to limit our request to only areas highly used by the public, realizing there is still a vast backcountry for trappers to use.
 Several responses from local trappers indicated support for this regulation change.
 It was a trapper who suggested the 100-yard setback for traps on the Homer trails.

-A difficult to measure yet extremely important aspect of the current situation is the emotional stress and fear associated with the threat of traps close to trails/beaches/roads.
-As indicated via local meetings and the survey, people simply do not go to their favorite places with their dogs for fear of a trap encounter.
-Another group affected are the bird hunters with bird dogs; these dogs are typically well behaved and under strict voice command yet there was a fatality on a highway pullout up north where an irresponsible trapper placed a trap 50 feet from the road.
+A difficult-to-measure yet vital aspect of the current situation is the emotional stress and fear associated with the threat of traps close to trails/beaches/roads.
+As indicated via local meetings and the survey, people do not go to their favorite places with their dogs for fear of a trap encounter.
+Signage would alleviate this, which is another proposal submitted.

+Another group affected is the bird hunters with bird dogs; these dogs are typically wellbehaved and under strict voice command, yet there was a fatality on a highway pullout up north where an irresponsible trapper placed a trap 50 feet from the road.

-User groups and land uses are expanding and changing, and the need to change these regulations is overdue.
-The disproportionate number of recreational users to trappers is 99.6% vs.4%, yet our public lands are almost 100% in favor of the subsistence users.
-A balance of uses on public lands is required by USFS and by ANLICA when it does not significantly impact subsistence users.
+User groups and land uses are expanding and changing, and the need to change these regulations is long overdue.
+There is a significant difference in the number of recreational users compared to trappers, with 99.6% being recreational users and 0.4% being trappers.
+Despite this, public lands are predominantly utilized by subsistence users.
+A balance of uses on public lands is required by the USFS and by ANUCA, provided that it does not significantly impact subsistence users.
 As it stands, the regulated use favors trappers in accessibility and allocation.
-Excluding a minor amount of federal lands in Game Unit 7 for use by subsistence trappers would have a minimal effect on the subsistence trapping opportunities, yet would resolve ongoing conflicts with the other user groups.
+Excluding a minor amount of federal lands in Game Unit 7 for use by subsistence trappers would have a minimal effect on the subsistence trapping opportunities yet would resolve ongoing conflicts with the other user groups.